Lymphomas of the Head and Neck

 Background

 Otolaryngologists are frequently involved in the diagnosis of lymphoma.
-A quarter of all extranodal lymphomas occur in the head and neck, and 8% of findings on supraclavicular fine-needle aspirate biopsy yield a diagnosis of lymphoma.
-In white populations, lymphoma is a more common cause of cervical lymphadenopathy than metastatic disease.
-Lymphoma is the second most common primary malignancy occurring in the head and neck and importantly, the incidence of aggressive non-Hodgkin lymphoma has risen steadily over recent decades.
+A quarter of all extranodal lymphomas occur in the head and neck, and 8% of findings on supraclavicular fine-needle aspiration biopsy yield a diagnosis of lymphoma.
+In White populations, lymphoma is a more common cause of cervical lymphadenopathy than metastatic disease.
+Lymphoma is the second most common primary malignancy occurring in the head and neck and importantly, with the incidence of aggressive non-Hodgkin lymphoma having risen steadily over recent decades.

-The image below depicts a lymphoma of the head and neck.
+The image below shows a lymphoma of the head and neck.

 View Image